mario-areias/config-files/README.md

 - bashmarks: https://github.com/huyng/bashmarks

-For ubuntu, nothing is required to make the scripts work.
-But you need to install git though
+For ubuntu, you need to install only the bashmarks and also git.
+Apart from that, nothing else is required